Teenage drug use: is it safe?

 - avoid eye contact

-- suddenly lose interest in family activities
+- suddenly lose interest in things they usually enjoy

 - start using incense or air fresheners to hide the smell of smoke or other substances.